Cedi gains lifeline from Central Bank

 Ghana's cedi has weakened every year since at least 1994.
 Now the central bank appears to have drawn a line in the sand, ready to intervene should the currency slip out of the tight range it's held since May.

-The central bank is well-armed with foreign-exchange reserves after a US$3 billion Eurobond sale in February.
+The central bank is well-armed with foreign-exchange reserves after a $3 billion Eurobond sale in February.

 The cedi has slumped 18.8% a year on average over the past two-and-a-half decades, according to data compiled by Bloomberg.